2018-2019 Undergraduate & Graduate Catalog

 Note: These prerequisite courses require a 2.7 GPA or better, with no grade lower than a C.

-Passing score (minimum score of 220) on the MTTC Professional Readiness Examination (PRE) (#096) is required prior to admission to the College of Education.
+Passing scores (reading and writing component must be passed with a score of 480 or higher, and mathematics component must be passed with a score of 530 or higher) on the SAT Evidence-based test will be required prior to admission to the College of Education.
 Passing scores on the Content Area (#095- Visual Arts Education) test will be required prior to obtaining certification.
 The Content Area (#095) test can be taken during teacher assisting, student teaching, or before graduation.
 MTTC website: www.mttc.nesinc.com.

 Prerequisites to College of Education Application (9 credits)

-A 3.0 GPA in the major, passing score on the MTTC Professional Readiness Exam (#096), and completion of EDF 315, EDI 337, and PSY 301 with a grade of C or better are required before admission to College of Education's Teacher Assisting semester.
+A 3.0 GPA in the major, passing score on the SAT Evidence-Based test, and completion of EDF 315, EDI 337, and PSY 301 with a grade of C or better are required before admission to College of Education's Teacher Assisting semester.

 Certificate requirement: Pass the Michigan Test for Teacher Certification (MTTC) www.mttc.nesinc.com, #95 Visual Arts Education, in the content area before graduation.